Sense of Place and the Art of Interpretation

 Option 3: Sense of Place Foundations

-Supports all roles and levels.
-Suitable for program design, interpretive media, and planning.
+Suitable for interpretive program design, media, and planning.

 Includes implementation labs and 1:1 coaching sessions.